Shymxll/Findo/README.md

 - **Delete Lost Item:** Users can remove their lost item post if they have found the item or no longer wish to keep it listed.

+- **Respond to Lost Item:** Users can respond to a lost item post by providing their contact details and a message to the poster.

 ## Getting Started

-These instructions will help you set up and run the Findo Lost and Found Web Service on your local machine.
+These instructions will help you set up and run the Forvi Lost and Found Web Service on your local machine.

 ### Prerequisites